esperanca/personal_website/src/pages/about.md

 ## Currently
-Leading the teams creating the digital experiences for millions of patients at Docplanner
+Leading the design teams supporting millions of patients at Docplanner

-## Key Achievements
+## Key products:

-### Babylon DNA
+**Babylon Health - DNA Design System**
-Reducing the time from idea to code by 20%, through a community-based approach to design systems
+Reducing the time from idea to code by 20%, through a novel collaborative approach to design systems

-### Farfetch
-Using AI and human relationships to design luxury digital services and increase loyalty and retention

-### Banco do Brasil
+**Banco do Brasil**
 Adding 2 million monthly visits in 12 months by rethinking how to serve customers online